-Subsequent to October 31, 2021, one (1) Mortgage Loan relating to the Hamilton (Site 7) Development is expected to be prepaid.
-In addition, in connection with the refinancing of Prospect Avenue and Westchester Avenue, two (2) senior Mortgage Loans are expected to be prepaid.
-Subsequent to October 31, 2021, one (1) Mortgage Loan underlying the 2014 Series B Participant Interest is expected to be prepaid.
+Subsequent to April 30, 2022, two (2) Mortgage Loans relating to the Morris Heights Mews and Clinton Terrific Tenements Developments are expected to be prepaid.
+In addition, in connection with the refinancing of the Trinity House Development, one (1) senior Mortgage Loan and one (1) subordinate Mortgage Loan are expected to be prepaid.
 There can be no assurance as to whether these prepayments will occur.